abhinav937/ssh-push/README.md

 # SSH Push Tool

-A professional tool for pushing files to remote devices via SSH with a streamlined workflow and comprehensive error handling.
+A simple, self-contained tool for pushing files to remote devices via SSH with a streamlined workflow.

 ## Features

-- **One-Command Push**: Push files to remote devices with a single command
+- **Self-contained**: Single Python script with no external dependencies
-- **Cross-Platform Support**: Works on Linux, macOS, FreeBSD, and Windows (WSL)
+- **Cross-platform**: Works on Linux, macOS, FreeBSD, and Windows (WSL)
-- **Flexible Configuration**: Support for custom SSH settings and authentication methods
-- **Easy Installation**: Multiple installation options including one-line curl installation
+- **Simple installation**: One-line curl installation
-- **Automatic Environment Management**: Tool automatically handles SSH configuration
-- **Smart Connection Detection**: Automatic SSH connection testing with clear feedback
-- **Intelligent Error Handling**: User-friendly error messages and helpful suggestions
+- **Easy configuration**: Interactive setup process
-- **Project-Specific Configuration**: Different SSH settings for different projects
+- **Project-specific**: Different SSH settings for different projects
+- **No dependencies**: Only requires Python 3 and SSH client

 ## Quick Installation